|

 Live Docs

-Our practice has been to post the Live Doc as a Google Doc, allowing mutltiple tournament staffers access for editing in advance and adding to during the tournament.
-We usually send the link out a few days prior to the tournament.
+Our practice has been to create the Live Doc as a Google Doc, allowing key tournament staffers access for editing in advance and updating during the tournament.
+We usually send out the read-only link a few days prior to the tournament.
 Too soon is too soon, and too late is too late; Wednesday before a Friday start seems about right.
+We send it to the coaches requesting that they share the link with their students, and we send it directly to the judges.
+There is now a spot for it in tabroom.com under Settings/Judges/Messages:

 E-Tournaments

-- Complete Guide to Running an E-Tournament The 2022 guide to virtual tournaments.
-So far.
+- Complete Guide to Running an E-Tournament The 2025 guide to virtual tournaments.

 - E-Ballot instructions.
 Using e-ballots and want to make sure your judges are plugged into tabroom.com?
-First, here are the instructions from one tournament, in a docx file.
-Edit it with your own wifi specs, and claim it as your own.
-Or, take this general PDF and distribute it without your own specific site instructions.
-It is probably a good idea to have a station set up somewhere for your judges to get connected throughout the tournament: often even the most constant of judges find they're no longer plugged into tabroom for some reason or other.
+Take this general file and distribute it directly to the judges or link to it in your Live Doc.
+It is probably a good idea to have a tech station set up somewhere for your judges to get connected throughout the tournament: often even the most constant of judges find they're no longer plugged into tabroom for some reason or other.

 - How to be a Good E-Judge This humorous (?) albeit informative (?) document explains to the judges your expectations of them.
-Given how often judges don't do things correctly, even if they've been judging since the Pilgrims landed, it's probably a good idea to distribute it every time, or better yet, link to it, since we are talking, uh, technical prowess.
+Given how often judges don't do things correctly, even if they've been judging since the Pilgrims landed, it's probably a good idea to distribute it every time, or better yet, link to it in your Live Doc.

 There have been those who have said that what they really want is a straightforward what-to-do, not a lot of silly jokes.
-Hence I've begun saying this in my email, and adding a link to the rest of it:
+Hence I've begun saying this in my brief opening remarks at tournaments, and adding a link to the rest of it in my email to judges.

 Executive Summary